PHoltzman/interactive-christmas/README.md

 ## TODO list
 - Add virtual light display option for testing
+	- Do this by having a second process setup as sACN receiver for the purposes of display.
+This will best mimic reality
+- Add better distinct backgrounds for each game to help make boundaries more obvious
+- Add delayed game start with quick countdown
+- Put game title up when switching to a game
+- Put score after losing a game
+- Enhance usage tracking
+- Reduce lag on drum (perhaps pre-calculate the lights better)

 - Build MazeGame
 - Add 500 more pixels to the display to make 30x10x5
 - Build DDR controller
-- Add delayed game start with quick countdown
-- Put game title up when switching to a game
-- Put score after losing a game
 - Build PongGame
 - Build CentipedeGame
 - Build PixelCatchGame
 - Build DrumHeroGame
 - Build GuitarHeroGame
-- Reduce lag on drum (perhaps pre-calculate the lights better)
+- Build TetrisGame
 - Update readme to document better the general structure and how the various threads interact
 - Waterproof the controllers
 - Create a user interface to display what's happening and basic instructions
 - Add ability for controller to auto reconnect if it gets disconnected (guitar cord is a bit flaky when pulled)
 - Figure out a merge effect where all controllers work together to affect all of the lights rather than subdividing the pixels?
 	- To start, have a button on each controller than can be used to enter this mode
-		- "Start" on guitar, bottom left button on steering wheel
 		- Only enter the mode if all active controllers are pressing their magic button simultaneously
 	- Perhaps have a different "Golden button" on a pedestal that someone can hit to enter the mode
 - Add more games